 Milk is a metaphor for the whiteness of the doves.
-AT: "doves that are white like milk" or 2) milk is a metaphor for the white part of the man's eyes.
-AT: "his pupils are like doves bathing in white milk" (See: Metaphor)
+Alternate translation: "doves that are white like milk" or 2) milk is a metaphor for the white part of the man's eyes.
+Alternate translation: "his pupils are like doves bathing in white milk" (See: Metaphor)